Avoid Credit Repair Scams

 You’re trying to improve your credit and credit scores, but you don’t know where to begin.
 You start researching “credit repair” for possible help and now your social media newsfeed is blowing up with all kinds of credit repair advertisements.

-What is a Credit Repair Scam?
+Signs of a Credit Repair Scam

 A legitimate credit repair company will not promise or guarantee results.
 A credit repair scam usually starts with a company promising or guaranteeing to “fix” your credit score.
 These companies will often ask for an up front fee before ANY work is completed.
 Once you pay the fee, you may never hear from them again.
 If you give them your Social Security number, they may sell it to other companies illegally.